PolarI BOOK prize

 Established in 2011, The Polari First Book Prize is awarded annually for a first book which explores the LGBTQ+ experience.

-Established in 2019, The Polari Prize is awarded annually for a non-debut writers.
+Established in 2019, The Polari Prize is awarded annually for a book by a a non-debut writer.

-Our current winners are Amrou Al-Kadhi and Kate Davies, who’ll be helping to judge this year’s prizes.
+Our current winners are Amrou Al-Kadhi and Kate Davies, who are helping to judge this year’s prizes.